G0246/scraper-webUI/README.md

 - Try selector `a` to list links; add attribute `href` or leave blank to see text.
 - For image previews + download buttons, use selector `img` or a selector whose attribute resolves to an image URL.
 - Respect target site Terms of Service.
 Keep request volume low.
-- XPath is not supported currently.
+- XPath is not supported currently (Soon?)

 ## Licensing
 ```